Skip to main content

 Established in 1875 as the Keene Humane Society by a group of citizens concerned for homeless and injured animals, the since-renamed Monadnock Humane Society may be one of the oldest animal protection organizations in operation today.

 The organization offers all-encompassing services to ensure the health and welfare of animals in the community.
-Local residents are able to utilize the organization’s free food pantry and low-cost surgical and boarding services during times of financial crisis.
+Local residents can utilize the organization’s free food pantry and low-cost surgical and boarding services during times of financial crisis.
 The organization also serves as an open admissions shelter, accepting any companion animal in need of shelter.

-To fund its services, the Monadnock Humane Society has developed a portfolio of volunteer, giving, and space-naming opportunities as well.
+To fund its services, the Monadnock Humane Society has developed a portfolio of volunteer, giving, and space-naming opportunities.

 #4.
 New Hampshire SPCA — Stratham, New Hampshire

-Located in Stratham, the New Hampshire Society for the Prevention of Cruelty to Animals serves as a shelter and welfare organization for the entire state and was one of the first such organizations to have ever been established in the United States.
+Located in Stratham, the New Hampshire Society for the Prevention of Cruelty to Animals serves as a shelter and welfare organization for the entire state and was one of the first such organizations to have ever been established in the U.S.

 In addition to serving homeless companion animals, the NHSPCA collects food donations to distribute to pet owners in need.
 In 2022, the organization distributed nearly 20,000 pounds of food, or 97,000 meals to pets.

-The organization is passing the torch to the next generation’s animal welfare enthusiasts as well.
-In addition to its educational outreach initiatives, NHSPCA hosts humane education camps, reading time with the animals, and other special events for kids to get involved.
+The organization is passing the torch to the next generation’s animal welfare enthusiasts.
+Along with its educational outreach initiatives, NHSPCA hosts humane education camps, reading time with the animals, and other special events for kids to get involved.

 #3.
 Alaqua Animal Refuge Inc. — Freeport, Florida